 The Profile Wizard is a handy tool to setup your equipment for the first time.
 It should popup automatically the first time you run KStars.
 Follow the guided instrustions to setup your first equipment profile.

-The first greeing screen contain some links to learn more about Ekos & INDI.
+The first greeting screen contain some links to learn more about Ekos & INDI.
 Click Next to continue.

 Next you will be presented with the equipment location page.
-Your selection depends on where Ekos is running:
+Your selection depends on where your equipmment is connected to:

 Click next to continue.

-In case selected the 2nd option in the last step, you shall be presented with the Remote Connect Page, here you will enter the hostname or IP address of the StellarMate unit.
+In case selected StellarMate in the last step, you shall be presented with the Remote Connect Page for StellarMate, here you will enter the hostname or IP address of the StellarMate unit.
 You can get the hostname from the StellarMate mobile App.
 Alternatively, you can construct the hostname from StellarMate HotSpot SSID.
 You should see the SSID when you search for WiFi networks nearby.
-For example, suppose the SSID is stellarmate_f0220c.
-The hostname should be stellarmatef0220c.local.
+For example, suppose the SSID is stellarmate.
+The hostname should be stellarmate.local.
 That is, if you remove the underscore, and append .local, then you will get the unit hostname.
 You can always use the StellarMate App to change the unit default hostname to a name of your choice.

 Now you get to name your equipment profile.
 Afterwards, select which guider application to use.
 The Internal Guider is the only officially supported selection in StellarMate.
 You may opt to select PHD2/LinGuider but the details are out of the scope of this documentation.
 If additional services are desired, check the ones you want to run.